New Orleans Pelicans: 2024–present: Acquisition of Dejounte Murray and departure of Brandon Ingram

 In the 2024 off-season, a blockbuster trade sent 2022 All-Star Dejounte Murray to the Pelicans in exchange for 2022 lottery pick Dyson Daniels to the Atlanta Hawks along with Larry Nance Jr., E.J.
 Liddell, Cody Zeller and some future draft picks.

 On February 6, 2025, Brandon Ingram was traded to the Toronto Raptors in exchange for guard-forward Bruce Brown, center Kelly Olynyk, a 2026 first-round draft pick (via Indiana) and a 2031 second-round draft pick.
 On March 10, the NBA and Australia's National Basketball League (NBL) announced that in October 2025, the Pelicans would play two preseason games at Rod Laver Arena in Melbourne as part of the NBA x NBL: Melbourne Series.

 Logos and uniforms

 Originally, the New Orleans Hornets wore teal and white uniforms, with purple and gold added as trim colors.
-In 2004, they added a gold uniform to the rotation, and in 2006, it became the team's primary road uniform, while the teal uniform remained in use as an alternate.
+In 2004, they added a gold uniform to the rotation, and in 2006, this became the team's primary road uniform, while the teal uniform remained in use as an alternate.
 The 'fleur-de-bee' logo was added on the right chest in 2007.
-All three uniforms only featured the city name in front.
+All three uniforms only featured the city name on the front.